-You can check each dependency one by one to see if you use it somewhere in your project but fortunately someone already wrote a script for that.
+You can check each dependency one by one to see if you use it somewhere in your project, but fortunately, someone already wrote a script for that.

 npm install depcheck -g

-Run it inside your project's folder to find the unused dependencies:
+Then you can run it inside your project's folder to find the unused dependencies: